IHE/ITI.SeR/SeR.md

 Decisions Verifier should perform queries only to the domain-identified Authorization Decisions Manager.

-Authorization Decisions are collected by the Authorization Decisions Manager.
-These authorization tokens should not be exposed to other systems.
-Encryption of these tokens (when stored by the Authorization Decisions Manager) could avoid the disclosure of sensitive information.
+Access Decisions my be collected by the Authorization Decisions Manager.
+These Access Decisions should not be exposed to other systems and encryption may be used (when stored by the Authorization Decisions Manager) to avoid the disclosure of sensitive information.

 The centralized Access Control system introduces a single point-of-failure risk in the affinity domain.
 A failure of the Authorization Decisions Manager could result in